 When it comes to relationships I’m going to say yes one is more important than the other.
 Let’s not assume relationships are all romance based, relationships have many forms including parents/children, boss/employees, brother/sister, friends/family etc. The way we manage and interact within our relationships has a massive impact on life satisfaction and fulfillment.

-The missing link is that nobody is taking time to educate and empower emotional intelligence.
-Like every skill EI is a learned skill.
-Nobody learnt how to swim by being thrown in the deep end.
-The skills for survival must be taught, without them your chance for relationship satisfaction will most certainly be short lived.
+The missing link is that nobody is taking the time to educate and empower emotional intelligence.
+Like every skill, EI is a learned skill.
+Nobody learnt how to swim by being thrown into the deep end.
+The skills for survival must be taught, without them, your chance for relationship satisfaction will most certainly be short-lived.